Munga422/Network-configuration/README.md

-# Network-configuration with cisco packet tracer
+# Network-configuration using cisco packet tracer